teamlumos/terraform-provider-lumos/docs/resources/requestable_permission.md

 - `approvers` (Attributes) AppStore App approvers assigned. (see [below for nested schema](#nestedatt--request_config--request_approval_config--approvers))
 - `approvers_stage_2` (Attributes) AppStore App stage 2 approvers assigned. (see [below for nested schema](#nestedatt--request_config--request_approval_config--approvers_stage_2))
-- `custom_approval_message` (String) During the approval step, send a custom message to requesters.
-Note that the Permission level approval message will override the App level approval message.
+- `custom_approval_message` (String) After the approval step, send a custom message to requesters.
+Note that the permission level approval message will override the App level approval message if custom_approval_message_override is set.
 Markdown for links and text formatting is supported.
-- `custom_approval_message_override` (Boolean) Indicates if custom_approval_message is overrided
+- `custom_approval_message_override` (Boolean) Indicates if custom_approval_message is overridden.
 - `manager_approval` (String) Manager approval can be configured as necessary to continue. must be one of ["NONE", "INITIAL_APPROVAL"]; Default: "NONE"
-- `request_approval_config_override` (Boolean) Indicates if approval flow is overrided
+- `request_approval_config_override` (Boolean) Indicates if approval flow is overridden.
 - `require_additional_approval` (Boolean) Only turn on when working with sensitive permissions to ensure a smooth employee experience.

 <a id="nestedatt--request_config--request_approval_config--approvers"></a>